spencerkclark/xpartition/README.md

 # xpartition

-This is a tool that can make writing large xarray datasets to cohesive zarr stores from completely independent processes.
+This is a tool that can make writing large xarray datasets to cohesive zarr stores from completely independent processes easier.

 ## Usage